Optimization Guide — Maximize Your Reward

 1. Data Quality (Highest Leverage)

 This is the most important variable.
-The Proof-of-Loss mechanism directly rewards loss reduction.
-Higher-quality training data produces stronger gradient updates which produce more loss reduction.
+The network directly rewards lower loss.
+Higher-quality training data produces stronger gradient updates.

 Concretely: